astropy/photutils/docs/photutils/overview.rst

 Contributors
 ------------

-For the complete list of contributors please see the `photutils contributors page on Github
+For the complete list of contributors please see the `Photutils contributors page on Github
 <https://github.com/astropy/photutils/graphs/contributors>`_.